 A less direct means to motivate activity is taking part in mobile games.
-Most mobile games involve infrequent play over a relatively short period, with limited health benefits, but some games such as Mogi Mogi (www.mogimogi.com) and Feeding Yoshi [4] take place over a longer period of time and are more 'interwoven into everyday life'.
+Most mobile games involve infrequent play over a relatively short period, with limited health benefits, but some games such as Mogi Mogi (www.mogimogi.com) and Feeding Yoshi [3] take place over a longer period of time and are more 'interwoven into everyday life'.
 A study of Mogi Mogi showed that players would frequently take detours from their normal routes, and that "many alight at an unusual metro station on the way home if they notice an object on their mobile screen, even if this means walking much further to get home.
-Many players also said they went out at night because the mobile screen had indicated objects in the vicinity" [13].
+Many players also said they went out at night because the mobile screen had indicated objects in the vicinity" [15].
 Similarly, Bell et al. report that players adjusted their everyday routines of work and travel so as to spend more time playing the game, often walking a good deal more than they would do normally.
 A disadvantage of this approach is its relative lack of clarity or precision about the exercise undertaken.
 While players increase their activity as part of playing the game, this is not directly connected to or encouraged with the game-instead it is a useful but indirect benefit of the game.

-B. Theories and Studies of Change in Activity
+2.2 Theories and Studies of Change in Activity

-Numerous studies have explored how to motivate people in increasing their activity level, and there are two well-cited theoretical approaches: the Transtheoretical Model, where behaviour change is described as a multi-stage process [17] and Social Cognitive Theory, based on the individual's outcome expectancy and self-efficacy [3].
+Numerous studies have explored how to motivate people in increasing their activity level, and there are two well-cited theoretical approaches: the Transtheoretical Model, where behaviour change is described as a multi-stage process [29] and Social Cognitive Theory, based on the individual's outcome expectancy and self-efficacy [23].

 The Transtheoretical Model is one of the more common theories referred to in the health literature.
-It focuses on the individual stages people go through with regard to physical exercise regimes, such as pre-contemplation, contemplation, preparation, action and maintenance.
+It focuses on the individual stages people go through with regard to to physical exercise regimes, such as pre-contemplation, contemplation, preparation, action and maintenance.
 Although it is possible to determine people's individual stage at a given time with a standard questionnaire, the theory does not account for individuals' different levels of exercise and it does not address the possibility for individuals to skip between the stages.
-One critique has also been that it is focused on attitude rather than behaviour, although in observational terms both seem to be significant.
+One critique has also been that it is focused on attitude rather than behavior, although in observational terms both seem to be significant.
 For example, it has been pointed out that the difference between the stages of pre-contemplation and contemplation only refers to a change in attitude rather than actual change in physical activity.
 Moreover, recent research points to the theory's weakness in showing long-term changes [1].

-The Social Cognitive Theory focuses on increasing the individual's self-efficacy by different means, in relation to keeping fit, leaning on studies that show how intrinsic motivation (enjoyment, feeling good about the exercise) rather than extrinsic motivation (external pressures or immediate rewards) increase the likelihood that the person will stick to a routine [15].
-Examples of interventions using this approach include giving health advice over the phone, either by health professionals or via an automated service, and through an Internet service [10, 11].
+The Social Cognitive Theory focuses on increasing the individual's self-efficacy by different means, in relation to keeping fit, leaning on studies that show how intrinsic motivation (enjoyment, feeling good about the exercise) rather than extrinsic motivation (external pressures or immediate rewards) increase the likelihood that the person will stick to a routine [18].
+Examples of intervention using this approach include giving health advice over the phone, either by health professionals or via an automated service, and through an Internet service [12].
+Studies showed that human interaction for example was successful in promoting increased physical activity among middle-aged and elderly when compared against a control group [11].